Making history live!

 This fee does not include transport as I am primarily a ‘sit in’ or ‘step on’ guide for larger parties.
 However I am happy to drive small parties of visitors coming up from London by train to Retford Rail Station in my own vehicle at no extra cost and at their own risk as my private guest.

-Payments are accepted in sterling – sorry no cheques or debit/credit cards – on the day.
+Payments are accepted in sterling – sorry no cheques or debit/credit cards – on the day or by PayPal.

 Fees do not include entrance to Gainsborough Old Hall (around £7 per person) or the customary small gratuity that every visitor is expected to leave at each church for its unlocking and upkeep.

 Please note that tours normally only run on weekdays.